Visit NZ's ONLY Kōtuku, White Heron Nesting Colony!

 Ancient Rainforest

-Walk amongst giant Kahikatea trees, listen to the birdsong, discover and learn about the seasonal wonders on show in the Waitangiroto Nature Reserve.
+Walk amongst giant Kahikatea trees, listen to the birdsong, discover and learn about the seasonal wonders of the Waitangiroto Nature Reserve.

-A journey through scenic South Westland landscapes, featuring stunning native forest, wetlands, and working farmlands, with views of Aoraki, Mount Cook and the Southern Alps as you travel comfortably in our minivan.
+Journey by comfortable minivan through scenic South Westland landscapes, featuring stunning native forest, wetlands, and working farmland, with views of Aoraki, Mount Cook, Te Horokōau, Mount Tasman, and the Southern Alps.

 Small Tour Group Size

-Our White Heron Tour is suitable for all ages and abilities.
+The White Heron Sanctuary Tour is suitable for all ages and abilities.
 Assistance is available for people with mobility challenges, please contact us to discuss.

 All Weather Activity -

-The rainforest is at its best on a wet day and the nesting Kōtuku and other birdlife can still be observed from our sheltered viewing hide.
-We operate when other activities are often cancelled and provide wet weather gear.
+The rainforest is at its best on a wet day, and the nesting Kōtuku and other birdlife can still be observed from our sheltered viewing hide.
+We provide wet weather gear and can operate when other activities are often cancelled.

 Private Tours and Large Group Tours Available